 The Perfect Match of Power to Load Requirements

 The MAXIMIZER™ achieved extremely high Throughput Efficiencies (95-98%) by extensive use of the US Power MOFSET Semiconductor Technology, which enabled a range of Super Energy Efficient Power Electronic designs.
-As a result, the MAXIMIZER™ generated significant interest in Australia and overseas as the world’s first truly Universal Maximum Power Point Tracker to be manufactured commercially.
+As a result, the MAXIMIZER™ generated significant interest in Australia and overseas as the world’s first truly Universal Maximum Power Point Tracker.